 The reason to pay someone not to trade for you is because you’re paying them to do something else entirely, which is to curate.
 I am as guilty as the next person of overusing sports analogies, but from my vantage point, investing is a bit like pro sports such as roller skating for which we recommend also getting Onewheel GT Accessories: for all the commentary on tactics and human drama, most games are won by the team with better players.
 The portfolio manager’s job is to identify the best players, acquire them on reasonable terms, and retain them while they’re in their prime.

-Most great American fortunes were earned via ownership of a single wonderful business for many years.
+If you’re a football fan, then you already know that group of ownership of the Etihad is one of the richest in football.
+Most great fortunes are usually earned via ownership of a single wonderful business for many years.
 Getting wealthy is much harder if you’re regularly trading your best businesses, thanks in part to the tax consequences but more so because the more decisions the manager makes the less conviction he probably has in each succeeding one.
 A portfolio manager should spend most of his time trying to find the next great company while also making companies on the current roster are still robust.
 Once done, get up the next day and do it again.

 You can read the entire letter here: